Extensions

 Positron doesn’t currently bundle the Shiny extension, so you will need to install that if you want to use it.

-Almost all extensions for Visual Studio Code work great with Positron, and in fact Positron is built with this kind of extensibility in mind.
+Almost all extensions for Visual Studio Code are fully compatible with Positron, and in fact Positron is built with this kind of extensibility in mind.
 There are two known exceptions:

 • R extension: The R language support in Positron is a direct replacement for the features in this extension, and we don’t plan for them to work well together.
 If there are features in this extension you miss, please let us know.
 If you use this extension and have code in your .Rprofile for better behavior in the terminal, you will need to update it so that section of your .Rprofile isn’t run in Positron: